 I have gotten so many questions on how to use the ripple stitch I used in the Spacey Chevrons Cowl for a blanket that I decided to make one and share the pattern here on the blog!
-I had been wanting to make a Christmas throw for my living room anyway, so it was really the perfect opportunity.
-There are so many different ripple stitch patterns out there but this one is easily my favorite, I hope you enjoy it too.
+I had been wanting to crochet a Christmas throw blanket for my living room anyway, so it was really the perfect opportunity.

 I made mine in red, green and white for Christmas, but you can choose any color or color you want!

-I don’t often make big blankets because the seam to take FOREVER and I get bored easily (you may have noticed the plethora of quick hats and scarves around here) but using a double strand of worsted weight yarn, made this work up fairly quickly…. even after I had to frog 10 rows because it looked more like a flag than a blanket haha… yes you read that correctly, 10 rows.
+Using a double strand of worsted weight yarn, made this work up fairly quickly…. even after I had to frog 10 rows because it looked more like a flag than a blanket haha… yes you read that correctly, 10 rows.

 - Approx 2200 yds Bernat Super Value (100% Acrylic 7oz/197g and 426 yds/389m in 1 skein) or similar #4/worsted weight yarn.
 You will be holding your yarn double for this project.